 When we do go, we’ll be sure to visit that last stall as well as a few places of interest that have opened up since our last trip.
 I’m excited to get a drink at the recently opened Tai Kwun in Central District.
 Dubbed as a “Center for Heritage and Arts”, what makes Tai Kwun interesting is that it’s housed in an historic mid-19th century police station and prison that’s been converted to house cafes, galleries, exhibit spaces, and performance venues.
 They’ve preserved many of the old prison cells, even converting the jail into a watering hole called “Behind Bars.”

 If you’re Filipino, then the holidays are a wonderful time to visit Hong Kong with friends and family.
 As described, its proximity to the Philippines makes it an easy trip.
 It’s got everything Filipinos love – shopping and eating – plus we don’t need a tourist visa to go there.
 Unfortunately, it doesn’t snow in Hong Kong but at least it doesn’t get too cold.
 If it’s your first time, then you can check out our Hong Kong travel guide to help you plan your trip.
-People flying on Hong Kong’s flag carrier can follow this link to enjoy free tours with Cathay Pacific.

 If you have time, then you may want to check out this short video from the Hong Kong Tourism Board as well.
 Happy holidays!